 RVM – Ruby Version Manager

-In case you don’t have or have old version of Ruby or you want to use multiple versions of Ruby, RVM (Ruby Version Manager) is a neat command-line tool which allows quick and easy installations, management of multiple versions and Ruby environments with interpreters and any set of gems.
-You can simply get it install with these instructions:
+In case you don’t have or have an old version of Ruby or you want to use multiple versions of Ruby, RVM (Ruby Version Manager) is a neat command-line tool which allows quick and easy installations, management of multiple versions and Ruby environments with interpreters and any set of gems.
+You can simply get it installed with these instructions:

 $ curl -sSL https://get.rvm.io | bash -s stable $ rvm install ruby